yuuki5267/MentalArithmetic/README.md

 <h2>For now, This app have the following features:</h2>

 * Settings function: adjust the "number of digits" and "Amount of number"
-* Mental arithmetic for Addition, functioning
+* Mental arithmetic for Addition,subtration
 * Ability to reset the quiz

 <details>